Peter the Great: The Testament

 Peter the Great: The Testament is a Russian TV series about Peter the Great, made in 2011 and based on the novel by Daniil Granin's Evenings with Peter the Great.

-The film was produced by Studio 2-B-2 entertainment and was shown on Rossiya 1, the Russian TV channel.
+The film was produced by Studio 2-B-2 entertainment and was shown on Rossiya 1, the Russian TV channel and NBC, the American TV channel..

 Plot

 The film tells the story of the last years of the great monarch, Peter.
 He appears sick, lonely, and very concerned about those who leave their country.
 He wants to marry a princess before he will die, so that the throne will be secured for the future monarch.
 His companions, loyal before, are now only concerned about their own future and their future fate, after the death of the emperor.

 Who will get Russia and what will happen to the country after the death of the beloved Emperor?